TheAppNerd/privacy.github.io/README.md

 ---

 ## Purchases and Subscriptions (RevenueCat)
+Jotter Pro is an auto-renewing subscription, offered as a monthly or an annual plan.
+Both plans begin with a 7-day free trial.
+Prices are shown in the app before you confirm and vary by region.

+Payment is charged to your Apple ID when you confirm the purchase.
+Your free trial converts to a paid subscription when it ends, and each period renews automatically at the same price unless you cancel at least 24 hours before that period ends.
+You can view, change, or cancel your subscription at any time in Settings > Apple Account > Subscriptions on your device.

-As of version 1.5, Jotter is sold as a one-time paid download through the Apple App Store.
-Apple handles the transaction; we do not receive or store your payment details.
+**Apple handles the transaction.
+We never receive or store your card, bank, or payment details.**

-We use RevenueCat to manage purchase and subscription state on your device.
-When the App launches, RevenueCat is assigned an anonymous installation identifier and may process:
+We use RevenueCat to manage subscription state on your device.
+When the app launches, RevenueCat is assigned an anonymous installation identifier and may process:

 - Your anonymous App Store transaction identifier (once you have made a purchase)
-- Purchase or subscription status (active, expired, or cancelled)
+- Subscription status (in trial, active, expired, or cancelled) and renewal dates
 - Entitlement information (which features are unlocked)

-Customers who purchased a Jotter subscription before version 1.5 continue to have their subscriptions managed through the same system.
-Those subscriptions renew and cancel through your Apple ID as normal.
+- Country, device type, and app version, so purchases can be validated and restored on your other devices

 RevenueCat does not receive your name, email, or Apple ID.
 For more information, see [RevenueCat's Privacy Policy](https://www.revenuecat.com/privacy/).